Former adviser extradited over alleged $4.1m theft

 Marion Joan Pearson appeared in the Perth Magistrates Court after several years of appeals against her extradition.
 New Zealand’s Supreme Court ruled against Pearson’s final appeal against her extradition in May this year.

-Pearson and her company Colisa were authorised representatives of Ballast Financial Management from 1 November 2007 until 30 October 2013, when Ballast revoked the authorisation, and the charges relate to conduct that took place during this period.
+Pearson and her company, Colisa, were authorised representatives of Ballast Financial Management from 1 November 2007 until 30 October 2013, when Ballast revoked the authorisation, and the charges relate to conduct that took place during this period.

 ASIC permanently banned Pearson from the financial services industry in November 2015 after an investigation into her conduct in advising self-managed superannuation fund (SMSF) clients.

-Noting at the time that Pearson was already residing in New Zealand, ASIC said its investigation found she had created documents to disguise the fact that client money was paid into Colisa’s bank account without their knowledge or authority, as well as misleading clients to believe funds had been placed in investments, despite not having done so.
+Noting at the time that Pearson was already residing in New Zealand, ASIC said its investigation found she had created documents to disguise the fact that client money was paid into Colisa’s bank account without their knowledge or authority, as well as misled clients to believe funds had been placed in investments, despite not having done so.

 In December 2018, the Magistrates Court of Western Australia issued a warrant for Pearson’s arrest on 136 charges of theft in the range of $4 million in total, which the New Zealand District Court endorsed in 2019, at which point she was arrested, though was granted bail and interim name suppression.